telerik/ajax-docs/controls/export-infrastructure.md

 ## Basics

 The Export Infrastructure is designed to be a middle tier structure that sits between an export library and server control.
 Currently there are three renderers - for binary XLS (BIFF) files, for XLSX files and for DOCX files.
-Note that XLSX and DOXS renderers are supported since Q3 2014 version of UI for ASP.NET AJAX.
+Note that XLSX and DOCX renderers are supported since Q3 2014 version of UI for ASP.NET AJAX.
 Although it has been used internally for RadGrid, it is in fact independent and could be used in a wide range of scenarios.
 For example:

 * for generating a binary XLS/XSLX/DOCX file on-the-fly